 The base connector board is mounted in the Junction Box.
-The connector board includes Lug less terminal connections for incoming power and MA output, and connections for the H2S Replaceable Sensor.
+The connector board includes lug-less terminal connections for incoming power, Modbus, and mA output, and connections for the H2S Replaceable Sensor.
+Terminals for the common and normally open/normally closed relay outputs are also located on the base connector board.